 Sports Management

 Sports management is work for true specialists.
 You deal with both professionals and volunteers within sports organisations, with training and coaching doctrines, marketing and communication, sports law, financial services, government regulations, and challenging market conditions.
-If this sounds exciting to you, discover our Minor Sports Management.
+If this sounds exciting to you, discover this minor.

 Useful to know